bucketco/bucket-javascript-sdk/packages/cli/README.md

 - When using `--api-key`, the `login` and `logout` commands are disabled.
 - API keys bypass all interactive authentication flows.
-- Only _read-only_ access to Bucket API is granted at the moment.
+- Only _read-only_ access to Reflag API is granted at the moment.
 - API keys are bound to one app only.
 Commands such as `apps list` will only return the bound app.
 - Store API keys securely using your CI/CD platform's secret management.